irsyadadam/gwas-api/README.md

 ![Build](https://img.shields.io/badge/build-passing-green)
 # GWAS Catalog API Wrapper

-Wrapper Class takes in a query string and creates a directory that will host all summary statistics of all potential GWAS studies associated with that query.
+The parameters of this wrapper class are an empty directory that constains a single query file from https://www.ebi.ac.uk/gwas/downloads/summary-statistics.

-Object will then extract all GWAS Catalog IDs that are associated with query, and dowload summary statistics in order of the reponses from the endpoint.
+The instance will then extract all available files corresponding to that query file and place it into the respective directory.

 **Project Goals**: